FJada/JALT/ProgressAndGoals.md

 ## Goals

 Set out your goals for this semester.
 Please detail what the requirement is that each goals will meet, and how you expect to meet it.

+**Databases:** <br>
+Further refine databases by narrowing them down to necessary information and connecting them together with keys in order to have them properly interact with each other.